openlumi/homeassistant_on_openwrt/README.md

 You could try another Zigate firmwares for JN5169 chip.
 The baud rate must be 115200 as it is hardcoded in zigpy-zigate.

+**NOTE: It may require restarting Home Assistant after adding a new component via the UI to let it see newly installed requirements.
+E.g. ZHA installs paho-mqtt and will not allow configuring it unless HA is restarted.**

 ## Enabling other components and installing custom

 You may want to add more components to your HA installation.